aptima-ai/aptima_framework/docs/ten_framework/ten_manager/check_graph.md

-# TEN Manager - Check Graph
+# APTIMA Manager - Check Graph

 `tman` provides the `check graph` command to validate predefined graphs or a `start_graph` command for correctness.
 To see the usage details, use the following command: